Background to this inspection

 Inspection team

-The inspection was completed by 2 inspectors.
+The inspection was carried out by 2 inspectors and a specialist nurse advisor.

 Service and service type

 Ashdale Care Home is a ‘care home’.
 People in care homes receive accommodation and nursing and/or personal care as a single package under one contractual agreement dependent on their registration with us.
-Ashdale Care Home is a care home with nursing care.
+Ashdale is a care home with nursing care.
 CQC regulates both the premises and the care provided, and both were looked at during this inspection.

 Registered Manager